ArthTechnologies/ocelot/files/posts/en-US/privacy-on-arth-hosting.md

 ![image-bordered](https://i.imgur.com/gzDCJU9.png)

 With 20+ page privacy policies common on Minecraft hosting services, it's often hard to tell how your data is really being handled.
-When designing our privacy practices, we wanted to make sure Arth Hosting's privacy practices were not just better than the leading competitors, but as good as they could possibly be.
+When designing our privacy practices, we wanted to make sure that they were not just better than the leading competitors, but as good as they could possibly be.

 ## Privacy policy length
 While policy length is not as important as the policies themselves, it's still important because it's hard to read every clause in a policy that's too long.